WHAT DOES A PRAVASSA WELLNESS VACATION LOOK LIKE?

 - We never drop you off at a must-see sight in a cattle call.
 Instead we partner with expert guides who invite you to be immersed in the culture and have an authentic and often exclusive experience.

-- We eschew large tour buses and instead use vans that seat three-across.
+- We eschew large tour buses.

 - We understand the importance of diet & nutrition and work with all our travelers to accommodate their needs.

 - We connect you to our like-minded community made up of solo travelers, couples, friends, and families, all over 18 years of age.

 - We create a Pre-Departure Package, which includes an exclusive travel guide, wellness tips and travel hacks, a wellness consultation, and access to our team who will answer all your questions.

 - We make sure you are greeted at the airport with a friendly face to whisk you to our first location.